United Methodist Church: History

 The first Methodist clergy were ordained by John Wesley, a priest of the Church of England, because of the crisis caused by the American Revolution which isolated the Methodists in the States from the Church of England and its sacraments.
 Today, the clergy includes men and women who are ordained by bishops as elders and deacons and are appointed to various ministries.
 Elders in the United Methodist Church itinerate and are subject to the authority and appointment of their bishops.
 They generally serve as pastors in local congregations.
 Deacons are in service ministry and may serve as musicians, liturgists, educators, business administrators, and a number of other areas.
 Elders and deacons are required to obtain a master's degree (generally an M.Div.), or another equivalent degree, before commissioning and then ultimately ordination.
 Elders in full connection are each a member of their Annual Conference Order of Elders.
 Likewise each deacon in full connection is a member of their Annual Conference Order of Deacons.

 Ordination of women

 The Methodist Church has allowed ordination of women with full rights of clergy since 1956, when Maud K. Jensen was ordained and admitted into full connection in the Central Pennsylvania Annual Conference.
 This action was based upon its understanding of biblical principles.
 The United Methodist Church, along with some other Protestant churches, holds that when the historical contexts involved are understood, a coherent Biblical argument can be made in favor of women's ordination.
+In 1972, Jeanne Audrey Powers became the first woman to be nominated for the office of a bishop in The United Methodist Church.

+Early Methodism

+In 1761, John Wesley, the founder of Methodism allowed a woman to preach, Sarah Crosby.In 1771, when Crosby and Mary Bosanquet faced criticism for preaching, Mary Bosanquet wrote a letter to Wesley, which persuaded Wesley to approve women preaching in public, signing letters of endorsement, recognizing the “extraordinary call” some women had.